sahielbose/HeartKNN/README.md

 HeartKNN is a machine learning-based system designed to classify heart disease risk using K-Nearest Neighbors (KNN) and Linear Regression.
 By leveraging data-driven techniques, the model provides accurate predictions to aid early detection and prevention of heart disease.
 The project is built using Python and machine learning libraries such as scikit-learn, offering a scalable and efficient solution for medical data analysis.

 Project Highlights

-Preprocessing: Data cleaning and feature engineering techniques enhance model robustness.

-Models: KNN and Linear Regression are implemented for classification.

-Evaluation: The model is assessed using accuracy, precision, recall, and confusion matrix visualization.

-Scalability: Works with customizable datasets and parameters for fine-tuning.
+The project focuses on enhancing model robustness through preprocessing, implementing KNN and Linear Regression for classification, and evaluating performance using accuracy, precision, recall, and a confusion matrix.
+It is scalable and customizable, allowing for fine-tuning with different datasets and parameters.

 Preprocessing Pipeline

-Feature Scaling: Normalization is applied to ensure data consistency.

-Handling Missing Values: Imputation techniques are used for incomplete records.

-Feature Selection: Important predictors are selected based on correlation and importance scores.
+The preprocessing stage includes feature scaling with normalization to ensure data consistency.
+Missing values are handled using imputation techniques, and important features are selected based on correlation and importance scores.

 Model Architecture

-K-Nearest Neighbors (KNN): A distance-based classification algorithm used for heart disease prediction.

-Linear Regression: Applied for trend analysis and understanding contributing factors.

-Hyperparameter Tuning: KNN hyperparameters (e.g., number of neighbors) are optimized for performance.
+The project uses K-Nearest Neighbors (KNN) for classification, which is a distance-based algorithm, and Linear Regression for trend analysis to understand contributing factors.
+KNN hyperparameters, such as the number of neighbors, are fine-tuned to optimize performance.

 Training Strategy

-Optimizer: Adaptive techniques improve model convergence.

-Loss Function: Evaluated using classification metrics.

-Cross-Validation: Ensures generalization and prevents overfitting.
+An adaptive optimizer is used to improve model convergence, and the loss function is evaluated using classification metrics.
+Cross-validation ensures the model generalizes well and prevents overfitting.

 Post-Training Evaluation

-After training, the model is tested on a separate dataset.
-Key evaluation metrics include:
+After training, the model is tested on a separate dataset, with key evaluation metrics including accuracy, precision, recall, and the confusion matrix.
+These metrics provide insights into the model’s classification performance.

-Accuracy: Measures overall correctness.

-Precision & Recall: Evaluates positive case detection.

-Confusion Matrix: Provides insights into classification performance.

 Dataset

-The dataset comprises health-related attributes such as age, cholesterol levels, blood pressure, and more.
-It is split into:
+The dataset includes health-related attributes such as age, cholesterol levels, and blood pressure.
+It is split into a training set for learning, a validation set for hyperparameter fine-tuning, and a test set for final performance assessment.

-Training Set: Used for model learning.

-Validation Set: Fine-tunes hyperparameters.

-Test Set: Assesses final model performance.

 Results

-Performance: The model achieves high accuracy with well-tuned parameters.

-Visualization: Training curves and confusion matrix help analyze effectiveness.
+The model achieves high accuracy after hyperparameter tuning.
+Visualization tools, such as training curves and the confusion matrix, help analyze the model's effectiveness.